 We aim to ensure that the provision will inspire our children to become fully engaged and raise their aspiration's.
 The provision will be appropriate and fully inclusive to meet the needs of all our children, whilst providing sufficient challenge.
 The children will be provided with the skills, confidence and relevant experiences to succeed at their chosen levels.
 They will develop an understanding of the need for discipline and rise to the challenge of competition and participate competitively.

-Employ dedicated teachers for gymnastics, dance and swimming (£1,286)
+Employ dedicated teachers for dance, dramatic dance/drama and swimming (£1,150)

-Employ coaches from Derby County Community Trust to provide an after-school sport club(£1,158)
+Employ coaches from Derby County Community Trust to provide an after-school sport club(£1,344)

 All pupils have been involved in intra-school and inter-school competitive activities.